ultimate-comparisons/ultimate-message-broker-comparison/comparison-elements/resque.md

 ## Description
-Resque (pronounced like "rescue") is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later.
+Resque (pronounced like rescue) is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later.

 ## License